Poimen/stencil-tailwind-plugin/README.md

 ### Purge setup

 Previously the plugin would enable purge options for web components.
 This introduced a number of behaviours that where difficult to resolve under situations.
 Hence the plugin no longer purges content.
-In large scale projects, the extra tailwind preflight settings can result in a bloated shadow DOM (for instance, targetting `html` and `body` in teh shadow DOM doesn't do anything).
+In large scale projects, the extra tailwind preflight settings can result in a bloated shadow DOM (for instance, targetting `html` and `body` in the shadow DOM doesn't do anything).

 For purging of unused styles, the postcss plugin `@fullhuman/postcss-purgecss` can be used: